renegare/skip/README.md

 What is Skip?
 -------------

-Skip is a configuration wrapper around Silex (PHP microframework).
+Skip is a configuration wrapper around [Silex (PHP microframework)][1].
 The aim is to 'skip' the manual setup/configuration of silex and put all that stuff in a json file somewhere.

 Installation